- Is the Award a Gift, Grant or Contract with Industry?

 Change of PI: If a change of principal investigator is required on a project, a change of PI request must be sent to the sponsor.
 The letter should be prepared requesting the change in PI by the PI and/or the PI's department and it should be endorsed by the current PI, the proposed PI, the department chair and OSPA.
 The letter should outline the qualifications of the new PI and include a copy of the new PI's curriculum vitae.

 Faculty members occasionally transfer to new universities and they often request permission to transfer their sponsored projects.
-If a transfer is contemplated, please contact firstname.lastname@example.org with specific information related to the transfer (GoldSheet number, proposed date of transfer, any required sponsor forms, etc.).
+If a transfer is contemplated, please contact email@example.com with specific information related to the transfer (GoldSheet number, proposed date of transfer, any required sponsor forms, etc.).
 In order to relinquish the project, SPA must be able to determine the residual funds remaining after all obligations have cleared.
 It takes at least 60 days after the expiration date to obtain this information.
 Additional information on the transfer process available in Proposals/Pre-Award PI Transfer process as well as the OSPA Handbook..

 - Progress Reports

 It is important for the PI of any sponsored project to meet the requirements of the award, including provision of progress reports.
 Failure to submit progress and/or final reports places the university at risk for non-compliance with award requirements and/or breach of contract.
 Sponsors can and do disallow costs on awards with late progress reports.
 The university does not have a pool of funds to cover such liabilities and will look to the PI, the department and the college to cover any disallowances due to late progress reports.